cs-ed/impacts-stevewalston/README.md

   * The benefits of diversity in computing
   * The impacts of computing, both positive and negative

 The different investigations in this plan are interrelated to the extent that students have opportunities to see that nothing happens in isolation.
-For example, exploring harmful impacts of computing via facial recognition software lets students see that participation by a broader, more diverse group could have questioned and remedied initial assumptions that were made in creating the software.
+For example, exploring harmful impacts of computing via facial recognition software lets students see that participation by a broader, more diverse group could have questioned and rectified initial assumptions that were made in creating the software.

+Overall, students will gain experience in thinking critically about computing as one integrated part in a dynamic society, rather than an insulted field.
+Students will be able to address future challenges and plan for future opportunities from more of a comprehensive perspective.